 Membership and Communications Manager

-Sarah oversees the management of the ILDS Membership, as well as developing ILDS Communications, including the newsletter, website and our publications.
-She has a background working for health charities and community organisations, with an undergraduate degree in International Relations and a Masters in International Social Development.
+Sarah oversees the management of the ILDS Membership, as well as developing ILDS Communications, including the database, newsletter, website and our publications.
+She has a background working for health charities, community organisations and membership organisations, with an undergraduate degree in International Relations and a Masters in International Social Development.

 Global Health Policy and Programmes Manager